-If a cadet loses consciousness during shime-waza they are no longer able to continue in the competition.
+In cadet events, if an athlete loses consciousness during shime-waza they are no longer able to continue in the competition.

 To show they want to make this exceptional request, they should stand at the edge of the competition surface showing two arms in cross in the height of the chest to inform the referee that they wish to make an emergency intervention.
 The referee must stop the contest and allow the doctor to enter the tatami.